Clathrina angraensis

 Clathrina angraensis is a species of calcareous sponge from Brazil.
 The species epithet refers to Angra dos Reis, the Portuguese name for the Botinas Islands.

 Description

-Massive cormus formed of thin, irregular and tightly anastomosed tubes, particularly in the apical region.
+The species has a massive cormus formed of thin, irregular and tightly anastomosed tubes, particularly in the apical region.
 The largest specimen collected is 33 x 24 x 8 mm.
 Water-collecting tubes are present.
 The skeleton has no special organization, comprising triactines only.
 Porocytes are easily observed.
-Triactines are equiangular and equiradiate.
-Actines are slightly conical, frequently undulated near the tip, and sharp.
+The triactines are equiangular and equiradiate.
+The actines are slightly conical, frequently undulated near the tip, and sharp.